-- Level 1 Triple P is a communications strategy that includes attending community events, the use of social media, local newspapers, school newsletters, mass mailings to family households, presence at community events, and website information. - Level 2 is a "light touch", with brief one-time assistance which could be seminars (can attend one or all 3 sessions of seminar) and/or one-on-one consultation with a primary care practitioner. - Level 3 is targeted counseling for parents that consists of a brief program (~80-120 minutes over 1-4 sessions). - In order to ensure the delivery of high-quality services and the validity of agency-wide evaluation efforts, group facilitators shall ensure that each First Steps-funded strategy is implemented with fidelity to its published, researchbased model.
+- Level 1 Triple P is a communications strategy that includes attending community events, the use of social media, local newspapers, school newsletters, mass mailings to family households, presence at community events, and website information. - Level 2 is a "light touch", with brief one-time assistance which could be seminars (can attend one or all 3 sessions of seminar) and/or one-on-one consultation with a primary care practitioner - Level 3: In order to ensure the delivery of high-quality services and the validity of agency-wide evaluation efforts, group facilitators shall ensure that each First Steps-funded strategy is implemented with fidelity to its published, research-based model.